operand/agency/site/_articles/messaging.md

 If you send a message to an existent agent, but specify a non-existent action, you will receive an `error` message in response.

-Broadcasts which specify a non-existent action are silently ignored, so that broadcasts do not result in many error messages.
+Broadcasts which specify a non-existent action are silently ignored.